 Meetings are hosted by museums in the Lower Mainland.
 These museums represent different types of museums and alternate between a Vancouver and non-Vancouver location.

 Meetings are held bi-monthly during the school year, from September to June.
 The decision to hold the meeting on a weekday, at the end of a work day, is deliberate.
 This is to encourage museum educators to see professional development as a valid and important part of their work and thus, part of their work hours.

 The purpose of the LMME speaker series is to offer professional development and networking opportunities for educators in the Lower Mainland.

 The LMME Conference happens every January at a cultural institute within the Lower Mainland.
-The goal of the conference is to provide affordable, full day professional development and to connect with people who have the same shared audiences, political climates, environments, and give educators opportunities to break out of our silos.
+The goal of the conference is to provide affordable, full-day professional development and connect with people who have the same shared audiences, political climates, environments, and give educators opportunities to break out of our silos.

 We are taking a temporary pause from our usual conference activities due to the COVID-19 pandemic.
 Our LMME Speaker Series for 2022 will continue online.